 Age: 5-12 years

-Special Needs: Moderate Learning Difficulties (MLD), Autistic Spectrum Disorder (ASD), Dyspraxia, Dyslexia, Dyscalculia & Dysgraphia, Oppositional Defiance Disorder (ODD), Obsessive Compulsive Disorder (OCD), Irlen Syndrome, Tourette syndrome and Attention Deficit Hyperactivitiy Disorder (ADHD).
+Special Needs: Moderate Learning Difficulties (MLD), Autistic Spectrum Disorder (ASD), Dyspraxia, Dyslexia, Dyscalculia & Dysgraphia, Oppositional Defiance Disorder (ODD), Obsessive Compulsive Disorder (OCD), Tourette syndrome and Attention Deficit Hyperactivitiy Disorder (ADHD).

-High levels of support are provided for all pupils, with enhanced support to cater for individual specific needs throughout the school day, either full time or periodically, to enable them to access the curriculum and participation in school activities.
+High levels of support: All pupils are provided with enhanced support throughout the school day.
+This will enable pupils to access the curriculum and participate in school activities.

 Flexible placements: Education is delivered for 38 weeks of the year.
 Pupils are admitted throughout the year.
 We offer an inclusion policy allowing for mainstream support where requested and the provision of “time-out placement” for periods of time within each week.